rackerlabs/design-system/_component_design/modal.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

-##Specifications
+## Specifications
-Use the following specifications when constructing modals.
+Use the following specifications when you construct modals.

 {% endcolumn %}